The Parking Attendants (aka Area Boys) of Lagos Series

 If you live in Lagos, there’s no escaping the “area boys” aka “allright sir” who pester people for money around shopping malls and eateries.
 Sometimes looking unkempt, we suspect they could relieve us of our phones, wallets or bags.
 We talk to four of them about their lives.
 Many people see them as thugs and petty thieves but they regard themselves as people in the business of “parking” with the sometimes more lucrative side hustle of “hailing”.
 Many of them were apprentices in various trades before they branched into the parking business.
 They all have bank accounts, loving family members and dreams.

-Working Lives: The Area Boy Who Was Training to be a Yahoo-Yahoo
+Working Lives: The Area Boy Who Doesn’t Want His Son to Turn Out Like Him

 When did you get to Lagos?